 Overall, there is good agreement between SLSTR FRP and MODIS FRP, as can be seen in Table 7.
-The comparison shows that SLSTR detects in general more fire pixels than MODIS (28,615 vs 8,353), albeit many of them with very low FRP.
-Furthermore, there is a large number of commission fire pixels and a low number of omission fire pixels, 45% and 6.8%, of the total amount of SLSTR AFPs, respectively.
+The comparison shows that SLSTR detects in general more fire pixels than MODIS (5611 vs 2627, or roughly double the number of pixels), albeit many of them with very low FRP.
+Furthermore, there is a large number of commission and omission fire pixels, 28% and 20% of the total amount of SLSTR AFPs, respectively.
 Such pixels indicate fires that were detected only by one sensor, however, these are not necessarily incorrect/missed detections.
 It is important to highlight, in fact, that the two sensors observe the scenes at slightly different times (the MODIS product has to be within an interval of ± 6 minutes with respect to the SLSTR acquisition).
 This difference in time translates into different conditions of the observed fires and also of the cloud coverage.
 A fire could move, increase/decrease in extent and power, whereas clouds could cover different portions of the image.
 On the other hand, a fraction of these pixels may represent real fires that are undetected by MODIS but are detected by the SLSTR product - for example because of the use of the smaller pixel footprint F1 channel - or vice versa.
 For these reasons, the reported values should not be interpreted as full validation, bur rather as indication of the consistency between the two sensors.
-A summary of results per dataset for omission, commission, and fire pixels detected by both sensors is visualised in Figure 24.
+A summary of results per dataset for omission, commission, and fire pixels detected by both sensors is visualised in Figure 23.